kumahq/kuma-website/docs/docs/dev/explore/gateway.md

 See the [dedicated section](../deployments/multi-zone.md) for detailed information.
 :::

-We will now define our routes which will take traffic and route it either to our `api` or our `frontend` depending on the path of the http request:
+You will now define your routes which will take traffic and route it either to your `api` or your `frontend` depending on the path of the http request:

 :::: tabs :options="{ useUrlFragment: false }"
 ::: tab "Kubernetes"